intel/nauta/docs/user-guide/advanced/customlibs.md

 # Installing libraries and dependencies
-To install a library or dependency that is not included in standard NAUTA docker image it is required to modify draft pack definition.
+To install an OS library or dependency that is not included in standard NAUTA docker image it is required to modify draft pack definition.
+In order to install a pip dependency (like numpy or pandas), refer to `experiment submit` command documentations.

 ## Modifying existing draft packs
 The draft packs are located in the nctl_config_ folder.
 Navigate to _.draft/packs_ folder to list existing packs.